NeigeF/apogee_selection_function/README.md

 fits file for apogee selection function (including distance dependent selection due to extinction)

-Initially computed for and used in Frankel+19 'The inside-out growth of the Milky Way disk'
+Initially computed for and used in Frankel+19 'The inside-out growth of the Milky Way disk' only with apogee-1 disk fields.
+Expanded below to some fields from apogee-2.

 Provides a simple way and examples to deal with selection effects with most APOGEE disk fields (but not all)